multiplemonomials/multicast_expert/README.rst

 Q: What happens if an interface changes IP address (e.g. due to the user modifying a static IP) after I create a multicast socket on that interface?
     A: On all machines tested so far, multicast sockets will stick with their assigned interface once created, even if the IP of that interface changes or it is brought down.

-Q: Do McastRxSockets receive regular (unicast) UDP packets going to the same interface and port?
+Q: Do McastRxSockets receive regular (unicast) UDP packets going to the same port number?
-    A: On Windows, yes.
-On Unix, no.  Unfortunately, this is a platform difference that I haven't found an easy way to work around.
+    A: In most cases yes, though this is not behavior that should be depended on.
+For example, on Windows IPv4, only unicast packets arriving at the specific interfaces on which the socket is open will be received, whereas on Unix IPv4, *all* unicast packets arriving on any interface with the right port number will be received.

 Q: Can I create multiple McastRxSockets on the same port and interface?
     A: As long as they have different mcast addresses, then yes, this works how you'd expect.